-From the documents of record and the testimony and exhibits received at the public hearing conducted on March 30, 2023, May 11, 2023 and May 25, 2023, the Zoning Board of Appeals of Champaign County finds that:
+From the documents of record and the testimony and exhibits received at the public hearing conducted on March 30, 2023, May 11, 2023, May 25, 2023 and August 17, 2023, the Zoning Board of Appeals of Champaign County finds that:

-- 1. The proposed Zoning Ordinance text amendment will NOT HELP ACHIEVE the Land Resource Management Plan because: - A. The proposed Zoning Ordinance text amendment will NOT HELP ACHIEVE LRMP Goals 3, 4 and 6. - B. The proposed Zoning Ordinance text amendment will HELP ACHIEVE LRMP Goals 3,4 and 6. - C. The proposed Zoning Ordinance text amendment WILL NOT IMPEDE the achievement of LRMP Goals 1, 2 and 9. - D. The proposed Zoning Ordinance text amendment is NOT RELEVANT to LRMP Goals 5, 7, 8 and 10. - 2.
-The proposed text amendment WILL NOT improve the Zoning Ordinance because it will NOT: - A. HELP ACHIEVE the purpose of the Zoning Ordinance (see Item 16). - B. IMPROVE the text of the Zoning Ordinance (see Item 17). - C. Promote the public health, safety, comfort, and welfare of the community (see Item 18).
+- 1. The proposed Zoning Ordinance text amendment will NOT HELP ACHIEVE the Land Resource Management Plan because: - A. The proposed Zoning Ordinance text amendment will NOT HELP ACHIEVE LRMP Goal 4. - B. The proposed Zoning Ordinance text amendment will HELP ACHIEVE LRMP Goals 3 and 6. - C. The proposed Zoning Ordinance text amendment WILL NOT IMPEDE the achievement of LRMP Goals 1, 2 and 9. - D. The proposed Zoning Ordinance text amendment is NOT RELEVANT to LRMP Goals 5, 7, 8 and 10. - The proposed text amendment WILL NOT improve the Zoning Ordinance because it will NOT: A. HELP ACHIEVE the purpose of the Zoning Ordinance (see Item 16). - B. IMPROVE the text of the Zoning Ordinance (see Item 17). - C. Promote the public health, safety, comfort, and welfare of the community.